OliverHe/gedext/README.md

 * 0.3 - Use different file for about dialog which also necessitates a globals file.
 * 0.4 - Expand about dialog, use minidom for xml prettyprinting.
 * 0.5 - Add actions including a timestamp insert.
+* 0.6
+  * Use cursor to apply transformation only on selected text
+  * Introduce replace newlines to replace \n characters with actual newlines
+  * This together enables processing example01 fully

 ## TODO
 1. Cleanup specific x509 output